exocyt0sis/zandronum-windows-build-guide/README.md

 Watch console output for FMOD, FluidSynth, MIDI, or sound device messages.

 ## Troubleshooting
-- Missing FMOD symbols at compile time: ensure you used FMOD Ex 4.x headers (legacy) and the import library for x64.
+- Missing FMOD symbols at compile time?
+Ensure you used FMOD Ex 4.x headers (legacy) and the import library for x64.
-- Unresolved sqlite3 symbols at link time: re-run CMake with `-DSQLITE3_LIBRARY` and `-DSQLITE3_INCLUDE_DIR` or use the `CMAKE_EXE_LINKER_FLAGS` override shown above.
+- Unresolved sqlite3 symbols at link time?
+Re-run CMake with `-DSQLITE3_LIBRARY` and `-DSQLITE3_INCLUDE_DIR` or use the `CMAKE_EXE_LINKER_FLAGS` override shown above.
-- Silent audio at runtime: ensure `fmodex64.dll` and `libfluidsynth-3.dll` are in `PATH` or copied next to the executable; verify Windows volume mixer is not muting the app.
+- Silent audio at runtime?
+Ensure `fmodex64.dll` and `libfluidsynth-3.dll` are in `PATH` or copied next to the executable; verify Windows volume mixer is not muting the app.
-- MIDI music not playing: ensure a valid `.sf2` SoundFont is configured for FluidSynth if the project uses FluidSynth for MIDI playback.
+- MIDI music not playing?
+Ensure a valid `.sf2` SoundFont is configured for FluidSynth if the project uses FluidSynth for MIDI playback.

 ## Packaging and licensing notes
 - Do not include FMOD binaries in this repository.
 Provide instructions and a local placement guide instead.
 - Do not commit vcpkg installed binaries.
 Commit only source, scripts and documentation.
 - If you used a temporary stub header for FMOD to get a compile, replace it with the real FMOD Ex headers before distributing.

-# Files included in this repo
+## Files included in this repo
 - README.md — this file.
 - copy-runtime.bat — helper script to copy runtime DLLs into the exe folder.
 - .gitignore — tailored to Visual Studio, CMake, vcpkg and to exclude FMOD SDK binaries.
 - CONTRIBUTING.md — contribution and reproduction guidelines.

-# Contributions
+## Contributions
 Pull requests welcome.
 Do not add proprietary binaries.
 Reproducibility improvements (CMake presets, checks, scripts) are encouraged.
 If you want this added upstream to the official Zandronum docs, open an issue on upstream and link this guide.

-# License
+## License
 This guide is licensed under the MIT License.
 See LICENSE for details.\